maksoodmohiuddin/decision_tree/README.md

 # decision_tree
-Implementation of decision tree machine learning algorithm using train-test method in a sample data set
+Implementation of C4.5 machine learning algorithm.
+Used randomized train and test dataset.
+Implementation of K-Folds decision tree and random forest methods.